 The big, black, hairy creature dove for cover in the shadow of the trees.

-The word “creature” is a noun and has four adjectives to describe, or modify, it.
-Three of them are pretty easy to spot: “big,” "black,” and “hairy” all modify what kind of creature it is.
-The last one is an article adjective “the.”
+The word “creature” is a noun and has four adjectives describing it.
+Three are easy to spot: “big,” “black,” and “hairy” describe what kind of creature it is.
+The last one is an article adjective: “the.”

 There is only one type of question on the ACT that requires knowledge of adjectives, and it’s the Adjectives of equal/unequal weight question.